HarshUpadhyay/TesseractTrainer/README.md

 TesseractTrainer allows you to skip this part, by automatically generating a tif (and the associated boxfile) using a text and a font that you specify, thus **guaranteeing the total accuracy of the box file**.

+TesseractTrainer intends to provide both a python API and a bash command line tool.

 ## Dependencies

 * a Unix/Linux system